 98% of Fortune 500 companies can’t be wrong!
 A data-driven ATS will simplify your hiring processes!
 An ATS gives you tools like job description templates and easy access to job boards.
 It allows you to track the progress of all hiring processes and ensures that your hiring is compliant with current legislation.
 Plus, it enables you to optimize your internal hiring processes in real time.

 - Ensure that all internal hiring team members are trained.

 It’s commonplace for key team members on any hiring team to have no background in HR or recruitment.
 They’ll evaluate candidates on the skills required for the job, but they might not know how to treat candidates!
 Successful collaborative hiring needs all team members to be up to scratch.
 Your recruitment process must focus on the candidate experience if you want to promote your employer brand.
 Invest in training your recruitment team and you’ll save in the future on good hiring decisions and a brilliant employer brand reputation.

 Build a clause into your recruitment policy that hiring managers must consider internal applications before a vacancy is posted externally.
 Existing employees are often overlooked for opportunities and are reluctant to ask if there’s no policy of sourcing candidates internally first.
 Current employees have already proved themselves, and if they get the recognition they’ll feel valued and become more productive.

 - Invest in building your employer brand.

-Your careers site, how you brand your company as an employer on social media, job boards and in press releases, are all a reflection of your business and your core values.
+Your careers site and how you brand your company as an employer on social media, job boards, and in press releases, are all a reflection of your business and your core values.